hai-vr/documentation/docs/basis/avatar-customization/vixxy/index.md

 ### Advanced Networking

 - **Automatic**: This is the best setting for almost all cases. *This is the default.*
-- **Continuous Automated Data Stream**: This should only be used for anything controlled by an external program which outputs a continuous stream of data: heart rate that updates rapidly, face tracking, toe tracking, tracker position, etc.
+- **Updated Extremely Frequently**: This should only be used for anything controlled by an external program which outputs a continuous stream of data: heart rate that updates rapidly, face tracking, toe tracking, tracker position, etc.
   - This should **NOT** be used for anything controlled by an external program which is not continuous:
     Do not use this with a doorbell, light switch, shock collar, heart rate that updates slowly, etc.